jfe207/JFEwebsite/README.md

 <h2>Personal-Website2</h2>
-<h3>jakefedwards.com v2</h3>
 <p>Simple website to display personal portfolio, about and contact info.
-To replace current site at my personal URL.
+To replace current site at my <a href"www.jakefedwards.com">personal URL<a/>.
+Responsive and mobile-first.
+Created using Treehouse intro to HTML/CSS.<p>
-Responsive and mobile-first.<p>